christopher-w-murphy/Insight-AI-PoincareEmbeddings/README.md

 ## Analysis
 The main piece of analysis of this project was to demonstrate that Poincar&eacute embeddings do a better job of separating books of a given (sub)subgenre in the embedding space than traditional embedding methods.
 This can be seen, for example, by inspecting the figures below.
 Content-based book recommendations could then be made by finding the 5 (or 10, etc.) nearest neighbors to the book of interest in the embedding space, as measured using the metric of that space.

 The data is the same in the two figures below.
 Each colored point corresponds to a book of a given subsubgenre with each subsubgenre having a unique color.
 The black points are the locations of genres themselves within the embedding space.
-The upper panel used the Poincar&eacute embedding algorithm, whereas the lower panel used a embedding method known as Graph Factorization.
+The upper panel used the Poincar&eacute; embedding algorithm, whereas the lower panel used a embedding method known as Graph Factorization.
 See the STATIC folder for more examples of Poincar&eacute; and Graph Factorization embeddings

 ![Poincar&eacute Embedding *d*=2](https://github.com/christopher-w-murphy/Insight-AI-PoincareEmbeddings/blob/master/STATIC/Poincare_d2.png)